“The Fascinating World of Murray Hudson’s Globes and Maps”

 Those exploring the exhibit will also get to see rare globes that range from the two-and-a-half-foot wide diplomat’s globe from 1918 that focuses on political geography to one of the smaller curiosities in his collection, an 1840s boxed globe from Germany that shows Texas as an independent republic, just before it was annexed by the United States.

 “The Fascinating World of Murray Hudson’s Globes and Maps” will be on display in the museum’s ATA Traveling Exhibit Hall Dec.
-2, 2021-March 1, 2022.
+2, 2021-May 15, 2022.

 Sponsored by Conley and Conley Attorneys at Law.